-Our City Centre is where people from all backgrounds, ages and income levels can represent their needs and concerns and take part in decisions that affect them. pedestrian-friendly highly All residents will feel safe and at home, and visitors will be welcome
+Our City Centre is where people from all backgrounds, ages and income levels can represent their needs and concerns and take part in decisions that affect them.
+All residents will feel safe and at home, and visitors will be welcome.